wangonya/wangonya.com/content/blog/cli-crud-with-firebase.md

 ### And finally, deleting a contact

 Similar to the `view` command.
-The only change we\'ll make is using `DELETE` instead of `GET`.
+The only change we'll make is using `DELETE` instead of `GET`.

 ```python